 Community solar—more accurately dubbed “distributed solar”—is off-site production in open space or atop large facilities (often churches or municipal facilities), to which anyone in the community can subscribe.
 Sunset Park Solar, a 685-kilowatt solar array to be built on top of the waterfront Brooklyn Army Terminal in New York City, profiled in NPQ last year, is an excellent example of this approach.

-Distributed solar comes at a high price, however.
-Typically, a one-megawatt solar array can power at least 400 homes for a year at a cost of about $4 million—making this cost-prohibitive to most community developers.
+Distributed solar comes at a high upfront price, however.
+Typically, to build a one-megawatt solar array that can power at least 400 homes costs about $1 million—making this cost-prohibitive to most community developers.
 In response, the IRA’s $27 billion Greenhouse Gas Reduction Fund includes a “direct pay” provision that actively supports nonprofits (along with state and local governments, tribal nations, and territories) to engage in this work by offering coverage of up to 70 percent of a project’s costs.

 Even so, advocates are still fighting for community-driven and community-owned solar processes that require not only enabling legislation but “a movement commitment to building local capacity and countering extractive patterns,” according to Selena Feliciano of the Energy Democracy Project.
 Similarly, veteran environmental justice activist and senior fellow at Seed Commons Ed Whitfield told NPQ, “We have work to do to convince both others and ourselves that we are truly the ones we have been waiting for.”